High Peaks from Zander Scott Ridge Trail to Giant Mountain

 Explore Long Island landscapes at Deep Hollow Ranch.
 Here you can explore America's oldest cattle ranch on a horse-drawn living history tour with historical characters, cattle herding and horseback trail rides tailored for cowhands of all abilities.
 Or trot over to the Babylon Riding Center in Belmont Lake State Park for riding lessons and miles of trails.
 Bring your own horse, or ride one from the stable, when you discover The Crosspatch a working horse ranch in western New York.

 How about a sailplane soar?
 Only the whoosh of wind serenades your glider ride at Harris Hill Soaring Center.
 Or float skyward at a balloon rally.
-The Durham Balloon Festival, the annual Adirondack Balloon Festival and Binghamton’s Annual Spiedie Fest & Balloon Rally are among several where you can book your own free flight or tethered balloon ride.
+The Durham Balloon Festival, the annual Adirondack Balloon Festival and Binghamton’s Annual Spiedie Fest & Balloon Rally are among several where you can book your own free flight or a tethered balloon ride.

-Adventure parks like Adirondack Extreme, Sky High Adventure Park and Chelsea Piers promise day-long fun on the lands of the Adirondacks with ziplines, rope swings, scrambling walls, hanging nets and wobbly bridges.
-Adrenaline Zone Paintball and Bulldog Paintball Park offer woods, meadows and forts to defend.
+Adventure parks like Adirondack Extreme, Sky High Adventure Park, and Chelsea Piers promise day-long fun on the lands of the Adirondacks with ziplines, rope swings, scrambling walls, hanging nets and wobbly bridges.
+Adrenaline Zone Paintball and Bulldog Paintball Park offer woods, meadows, and forts to defend.
 Just bring a keen eye and quick reflexes.
 Or relive the golden age of railroading on the Adirondack Scenic Railroad, one of many vintage trains that offer passage to earlier times.